Email: firstname.lastname@example.org or email@example.com

 Do you have questions?
 Notice any problems with our campus that you wish you could fix?
 Contact us!
 We are always interested in working with others to help build a strong, sustainable campus community.

 Eco Reps offers dorm programs for Resident Assistants for a chance to teach students about important topics in sustainability.
-Below is a complete listing of our available programs.
-If you are interested in any, please email email@example.com to discuss setting up a program!
+Below is a complete listing of our available programs, and we can also help develop any other program you can think of!
+If you are interested in any, please email firstname.lastname@example.org to discuss setting up a program!

 Please note: Eco Reps will supply any recycled content needed, but RAs are responsible for purchasing any other necessary supplies.
 You will be informed of what you'll need to purchase - nothing too expensive!